MicrochipTech/PIC32MZW1_RMII_Bridge_with_PHY_StationMode/README.md

 12. If above step is successful then the **RED LED (D202)** should start blinking

-Note:- Press and hold of the Switch **SW1/SW200** can trigger Bootloader from main application
+Note: - Press and hold of the Switch **SW1/SW200** can trigger Bootloader from main application

 ## Running the Application